PsychedPhalanx/LSOAs-England-and-Wales/README.md

 ## 3. **Introduction**

 ### **What Are LSOAs?**
 Lower layer Super Output Areas (LSOAs) are small geographical units used for statistical purposes in England and Wales.
-LSOAs were introduced following the Census 2001 to mitigate the challenges posed to statistical analysis using historically-used geographical units, e.g., greatly varying population numbers, as in the case of wards, or lacking coverage of the entirety England and Wales, as in the case of parishes.
-In contrast, LSOAs are designed to be consistent in size and coverage [1](https://www.hulljsna.com/glossary/lsoa/)
+LSOAs were introduced following the Census 2001 to mitigate the challenges posed to statistical analysis using historically-used geographical units: greatly varying population sizes, as in the case of wards; lacking coverage of the entirety of England and Wales, as in the case of parishes; and boundaries subject to change, as in the case of wards, parishes, local authorities and parliamentary constituencies.

+By contrast, LSOAs have relatively uniform population sizes, cover the whole of England and Wales and have stable boundaries.
+LSOAs comprise between 400 and 1,200 households and have a usually resident population between 1,000 and 3,000 persons.
+There are 33,755 LSOAs in England and 1,917 in Wales.

+These properties make LSOAs ideal for statistical analysis.
+Their relatively small size allows for the identification of localised trends that may otherwise be obscurred in larger geographical units.
+Kensington and Chelsea, for example, known for its affluence, ranks 101st out of 345 local authorities in terms of deprivation, with 1st being the most deprived.
+Kensington and Chelsea is composed of

 ### **Understanding Deprivation**